ivorking/portfolio/README.md

 **Portfolio site**

-This site has links to my major projects, showcasing my skills in javascript, ruby, HTML and CSS.
+This site has links to my major projects, showcasing my skills in JavaScript, Ruby, HTML and CSS.